Setting up a shared internet connection for iPhone and iPad

-To ease Wi-Fi bandwidth constraints for iOS, iPadOS, and tvOS devices, an Internet sharing feature is available.
+To ease Wi-Fi bandwidth constraints for iPhone, iPad, and Apple TV devices, an internet sharing feature is available.
 All you need is an Ethernet connection and a Mac running macOS 10.13 or later.
-With it you can share the computer's Internet connection to many physically connected devices.
+With it you can share the computer’s internet connection to many physically connected devices.
 In System Preferences on your Mac, choose Sharing and turn on Content Caching.
 Then in the Content Caching pane that appears, select the option Internet Connection.
 In the same pane, you can select specific types of content to cache locally for faster downloads.

 The Mac must have macOS 10.13 or later installed.